ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.

-An endpoint that receives a packet with a previously unused connection ID, SHOULD also switch to sending with a different connection ID.
+An endpoint that receives a packet with a different remote address than previously used SHOULD also switch to sending with a different connection ID.
 This can help to ensure that different connection IDs will be used in both directions when an endpoint migrates to a new path or changes connection ID on an existing path.

 ### Consuming Connection IDs